back to the homepage

 get started with us

-Classes will be offered as a complete program for one-time fee of $295 per student.
+Classes will be offered as a complete program for $295 per student.

 Pruning guidelines & demonstration: (90 minutes) Bad pruning is the #1 mistake of homeowners and landscapers alike.
 Good pruning can transform your landscape into a thing of beauty.
 Improper pruning, including pruning at the wrong time, can destroy bloom buds, disfigure plants, invite disease, and do permanent damage to an otherwise healthy plant.
 Whether you do it yourself or hire it out, it is important to know what to do!